TheRincon/gc_plotter/README.md

 ```
 The following files will be created in the directory which has the reference genome:

-".sizes" &nbsp;&nbsp;&nbsp;&nbsp; file which specifies all the chromosomes/scaffolds and the lengths in basepairs <br>
+".sizes" &nbsp;&nbsp;&nbsp; file which specifies all the chromosomes/scaffolds and the lengths in basepairs <br>
 ".bed"   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  bed file <br>
 ".fai"   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  fasta index from samtools <br>
 ".igv"   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; igv viewer file with positions, bins, and gc content.
 Output file needed for gc_plotter<br>